Rehabilitation of canine elbow dysplasia

 What can I do to help my pet at home?

 A specific home care exercise programme and walking advice will be given to you by your chartered physiotherapist and it will be uniquely designed to suit your dog’s needs.
-Your physiotherapist will also be able to offer advice on ADL (activities of daily living) such as how best to assist your dog in and out of a car, the avoidance of slippery floors, the avoidance of high impact activity such as jumping up or down from furniture, running up and down stairs.
+Your physiotherapist will also be able to offer advice on ADL (activities of daily living) such as how best to assist your dog in and out of a car, the avoidance of slippery floors, the avoidance of high impact activities such as jumping up or down from furniture, running up and down stairs.

 The following table outlines an example elbow dysplasia rehabilitation plan:*